Washington Township man charged with selling meth after receiving powder in the mail

-WILTON — A Washington Township man was charged with trafficking in methamphetamine Wednesday after drug agents intercepted a pair packages coming in from California.
+WILTON — A Washington Township man was charged with trafficking in methamphetamine Wednesday after drug agents intercepted a pair of packages from California.

-Police said the packages contained more than two kilograms of a powdery substance that testing revealed to be methamphetamine.
+Police said the packages contained more than two kilograms of a powdery substance that tested positive for methamphetamine.

-The packages had been addressed to Robin Cobb, a 46-year-old who lives at 1604 Weld Road, police said.
-When Cobb arrived at the Wilton Post Office to pick up his packages, he was seized by postal inspectors and investigators from the Maine Drug Enforcement Agency.
+The packages had been addressed to Robin Cobb, 46, of 1604 Weld Road, police said.
+When Cobb arrived at the Wilton Post Office to pick up his packages, he was taken into custody by postal inspectors and investigators from the Maine Drug Enforcement Agency.

-When Cobb was questioned at the Wilton Police station, he told investigators that the packages contained Isopropylbenzylamine, a legal substance, which he uses to clean headlights for other people.
+Cobb told investigators that the packages contained Isopropylbenzylamine, a legal substance, which he uses to clean headlights for other people.
 He told police he pays about $150 for a kilogram of the substance, ordering it online.

-Police further tested the powder and again found it to be methamphetamine.
-Cobb was arrested, charged with aggravated trafficking in a scheduled drug, and taken to the Franklin County Jail in Farmington.
+Police tested the powder and found it was methamphetamine.
+Cobb was arrested, charged with aggravated trafficking in a scheduled drug and taken to the Franklin County Detention Center in Farmington.

 While being booked, Cobb reportedly told investigators to “tell Crandall you guys finally got me.”